 BSc (Hons), AFHEA

-Daniel Welch is a full-time Lecturer within the Police Sciences division at the University of South Wales.
-Daniel currently assists with the teaching and delivery of the BSc (Hons) Police Sciences degree, with his role varying from Module Leader to Dissertation Supervisor.
+Daniel Welch is a full-time Lecturer within the Professional Policing and Security division at the University of South Wales.
+Daniel is the Course Leader for the BSc (Hons) Professional Policing, and is therefore responsible for the operational management and delivery of the Programme.
+This involves role him being responsible for course curriculum development, student progression and development, course compliance with quality enhancement process and liaison with the external body (College of Policing), amongst other responsibilities.
+Daniel also assists with the teaching and delivery of the BSc (Hons) Professional Policing degree, with his role varying from Module Leader to Dissertation Supervisor.

-In addition to this role, Daniel is a part-time PhD student.
+Daniel is also a part-time PhD student.
 Daniels current research is regarding the policing response to domestic abuse in Wales, whilst having a particular focus on victims and the implementation of police policy.

 Year Lead Tutor for 1st Year Police Science Students.